-According to the percentage of staff who have responded to the online survey, CUSTOMER AND MARKET FOCUS received a ranking of 4.0, which is right at the "FREQUENTLY" mark.
+According to the percentage of staff who has responded to the online survey, CUSTOMER AND MARKET FOCUS received a ranking of 4.1, which is slightly above the "AGREE" mark.
 The staff agreed the most with question 3a.
 I know who my most important customers are.
-Whereas the staff least agreed with item 3d.
-I ask my customers if they are satisfied or dissatisfied with my work.
+Whereas the staff least agreed with items 3c and 3d.
+My customers tell me what they need and want and I ask my customers if they are satisfied or dissatisfied with my work respectively.